dfinity/interface-spec/spec/index.md

 Depending on whether this is a call message and a response messages, we have either set aside `MAX_CYCLES_PER_MESSAGE` or `MAX_CYCLES_PER_RESPONSE`, either in the call context creation rule or the Callback invocation rule.

 The cycle consumption of executing this message is modeled via the unspecified `cycles_used` variable; the variable takes some value between 0 and `MAX_CYCLES_PER_MESSAGE`/`MAX_CYCLES_PER_RESPONSE` (for call execution and response execution, respectively).

+The logs produced by the canister during message execution are modeled via the unspecified `canister_logs` variable; the variable stores a list of logs (each of type `CanisterLog`) with consecutive sequence numbers, timestamps equal to `S.time[M.receiver]`, and contents produced by the canister calling `ic0.debug_print`, `ic0.trap`, or produced by the WebAssembly runtime when the canister WebAssembly module traps.

 This transition detects certain behavior that will appear as a trap (and which an implementation may implement by trapping directly in a system call):